Click on the Register Now button to find a course near you.

 The most important thing to remember when it comes to work related vehicle and travel expenses is that you must keep records.
 This will make life a lot easier for you come tax time.

-If you use your car for work you are entitled to claim the work related travel expenses that relate to the business costs of using your car to do your job.
+If you use your car for work you are entitled to claim the expenses that relate to the cost of using your car to do your job.
 There are a number of methods you can use to claim the car expenses.
-Read more about these methods.
 You must own the car to claim under any of these methods and the record keeping requirement is detailed for each method.

 Travelling to and from work on a daily basis cannot be claimed as this is considered as private travel.